roman-milk/roman-milk.github.io/teacher-undressed.md

   He was way over his head, with two teachers behaving badly.
 Was he taking advantage of them, or were they taking advantage of him?
 He started the car up and smiled at the idea of being worn out by two very sexy, experienced women.
 Of course he was doing his utmost to keep them happy.
 He had come to realise that looking after them was important too.

   'So this is what responsibility feels like.
 It's heavy,' he quietly said to himself.
-Report_Story #1